bhuvannarula/code-doodle/README.md

 These are my projects.

-Each project has a doc.txt which contains the documentation of program.
+Each project has a docs.txt which contains the documentation of program.